-- You will be asked if you are a disabled person.
-The Council is a Disability Confident employer.
-If you are a disabled person, this symbol lets you know:
+Surrey is a Disability Confident employer.
+If you are a disabled person, the Disability Confident symbol lets you know that:

 - You will be automatically shortlisted for an interview if you meet the essential job criteria

-- That we will make reasonable adjustments to make sure that you are considered for the job on an equal basis with other applicants.
+- We will make reasonable adjustments to make sure that you are considered for a job on an equal basis with other applicants.

 Please visit our Disability Confident page to learn more.

-If you then decide to apply online for another job at a later stage, the online application system will automatically complete the following sections from previous applications to save you time:
+If you have registered your details and decide to apply online for another job at a later stage, the online application system will automatically complete the following sections from your previous applications to save you time: